 When deciding on the contrast, you should ensure that the contrast ratio is at least 4:5:1 between the text and background.

 Also, there are some clear combinations that you should avoid at all costs to ensure that your apps for visual impairment users or color blind users is not a nightmare session.

 - Green & Grey

 While the majority of your visually impaired users would have a problem with identifying the different color shades in the mobile application, using textures in place of colors to differentiate one element from another will help solve your purpose while helping your users have a memorable experience within your application.

-In fact, it is not just your visually impaired users who would appreciate the usage of textures but also all the other users as usage of different textures can be very appealing, design wise.
+In fact, it is not just about user interface for visually impaired app users who would appreciate the usage of textures but also about all the other users whose usage of different textures can be very appealing, design wise.

 5. Refrain From Using Just Colours to Give Out Information

 Haven’t we all experienced the time when we fill in a form and accidentally put in the wrong information which makes the box turn red?
-While the whole situation has been in-built in our digital journey, imagine someone who has difficulty understanding colors facing the situation.
+While the whole situation has been in-built in our digital journey, imagine someone who has difficulty understanding colors and they have to face the situation.
 Imagine how they would struggle not knowing what they are doing wrong simply because they can’t see a red margin box on the screen.

 The solution to this dilemma is pretty simple and even aesthetically alluring – using icons, vibrations, and text to show every right and wrong action taken by the user within the application.